"Say you don't need no diamond ring, and I'll be satisfied

 Can money buy us love?
-It seems that there is no simple answer to this question.
-If love is like religion, then it cannot be bought nor can it be negotiated.
-If romantic interaction is similar to a commercial transaction, then love can be bought and can be negotiated (and compromised).
+There is no simple answer.
+If love is like religion, then it cannot be bought nor negotiated.
+If romantic interaction is similar to a commercial transaction, then love can be bought and can be negotiated—and compromised.
 Love seems to be similar to both, but identical to neither.

-Avishi Margalit describes two pictures of politics: politics as economics and politics as religion.
+Avishi Margalit describes two pictures of politics: as economics and as religion.
 If politics is viewed as economics, it is entirely subject to compromise and exchange.
-If politics is viewed as religion, there are aspects that must be considered sacrosanct and on which we must never negotiate or compromise.
-Margalit argues that economic life is based on substitution: one good can be replaced by another.
+If politics is viewed as a religion, there are aspects that must be considered sacrosanct and on which we must never negotiate or compromise.
+Margalit argues that economic life is based on substitution—one good can be replaced by another.
 Accordingly, there is ample room for negotiation and compromise in economic life.

 Is love similar to religion or to economics?
 It seems that in different aspects, love is similar to both religion and commercial behavior.

-In the above descriptions, love is depicted as something sacred that money cannot buy, just as money cannot buy God and cannot change normative behaviors that are prescribed by the holy religion.
+In the above descriptions, love is depicted as something sacred that money cannot buy, just as money cannot buy God or change normative behaviors prescribed by one's religion.

-However, there are also similarities between romantic and commercial behavior.
-This similarity is expressed, for instance, in the way that romantic partners are chosen nowadays.
-Modern technology, and especially the Internet, enables people to choose their romantic partners in the way they select a certain commodity.
-Thus, people can refer to very specific features that are not necessarily related to love.
-When someone writes on a dating site that he is seeking a vegetarian Jewish woman who is interested in African wildlife, his process is not dissimilar to the way in which he might itemize the attributes he wants in a specific commodity, such as a car.
+However, there are also similarities between romantic and commercial behavior, often expressed in the way that romantic partners are chosen today.
+Modern technology, especially the Internet, enables us to choose romantic partners in the way they select a commodity.
+Thus, people can refer to very specific features not necessarily related to love.
+When someone writes on a dating site that he is seeking a vegetarian, Jewish woman interested in African wildlife, his process is not dissimilar to the way in which he might itemize the attributes he wants in a car.

 Money and status are certainly related to the generation of sexual desire and satisfaction.
-A survey of hundreds of Italian women indicates that two-thirds found greater sexual satisfaction from "powerful men in socially respected positions"-bosses and rich people are perceived to be better in bed.
+A survey of hundreds of Italian women indicated that two-thirds found greater sexual satisfaction from "powerful men in socially respected positions."
 Indeed, in comparison with love, it is easier to buy and sell sexual desire.
 (Although commercial sex is quite successful, it has its own emotional limitations; even prostitutes offer no money-back guarantees.)
-The exchangeable nature of sex is also expressed in the ease with which sexual desire can be aroused by using the imagination, whether by people imagining themselves with someone other than the person they are actually with, or by imagining the person they are with to be more attractive than he actually is.
+The exchangeable nature of sex is also expressed in the ease with which sexual desire can be aroused by using the imagination, whether by people imagining themselves with someone other than the person they are actually with or by imagining the person they are with to be more attractive than he or she actually is.

 In a fortunate framework of life, positive emotions, including love, are more likely to be generated.
 Extremely negative situations, such as loneliness, can also generate love, but this might be superficial love that depends more on current circumstances than on the deep, stable characteristics of the lovers.

-The situation concerning happiness is similar-money cannot buy long-term happiness, but it certainly can be helpful in creating the circumstances that induce such happiness.
-There are indeed various studies that have found a positive correlation between income and long-term happiness.
-Like with love, the effect of money on happiness is not very strong and there are other factors that are even more important than money for happiness (and love).
+Happiness is similar: Money cannot buy long-term happiness, but it certainly can be helpful in creating the circumstances that induce such happiness.
+Various studies have found a positive correlation between income and long-term happiness.
+As with love, the effect of money on happiness is not very strong, and there are other factors that are even more important.
 Social factors, such as marriage, family, friends, and children, are more significant in determining long-term happiness than economic elements such as job, income, and standard of living.
 Money, however, can improve our situation in a way that gives us more occasions for happiness.